 At a minimum, an Alternative Compliance Project must include the following:

-Identification of public water supply and domestic wells that exceed nitrate water quality objectives and that are within the discharge areas zone of contribution;
+Identification of public water supply and domestic wells that exceed nitrate water quality objectives and that are within the discharge area of contribution;

 A schedule, with identified milestones, for addressing those nitrate-related drinking water issues; and,

-Identification of steps to be taken to meet the management goals of the Nitrate Control Program, which may be phased in over time.
+Identification of steps to be taken to meet the three goals of the Salt and Nitrate Control Program, which may be phased in over time.

 The Central Valley Water Board has developed Guidelines for Developing Alternative Compliance Projects, which dischargers should consider in development of an Alternative Compliance Project.
 The guidelines may be found in the Staff Report to Incorporate a Salt and Nitrate Control Program for the Central Valley (Central Valley Water Board, 2018).